ltran1612/CS579-Reverse-Engineering/Lab1/README.md

 According to the Windows API, the LoadLibraryA can be used to load a library dynamically and then we can use GetProcAddress to get the address of the function.

-According to the `Practical Malware Analysis` textbook, this lack of readable strings suggest that the program may be packed.
+According to the `Practical Malware Analysis` textbook, this lack of readable strings suggests that the program may be packed.

 ### PEiD
 Then, using PEiD, we saw that the program was indeed packed by FSG 1.0.
-This suggests the maliciousness of the program as normal programs are not usually packed.
+This suggests that the program can be malicious as normal programs are not usually packed.

 ### PEViewer
 As the result of packing, using PEViewer does not show us any useful information.